7 Natural Remedies to Treat Alopecia

 To the already mentioned properties of rosemary for hair care, let’s add those of sage.
 The extract of this plant seems to be a stimulant of hair growth and a reducer of hair regression.
 Although more research is needed to determine in detail the mechanisms by which this happens.

-To make this lotion, boil a tablespoon of rosemary leaves and one of sage leaves in a glass of water.
+To make this lotion, boil a tablespoon of rosemary leaves and one of the sage leaves in a glass of water.
 After 5 minutes, turn off the heat and let it cool.
 Apply it to your dry scalp once a week.

-Read about Rosemary for Healthy Hair: Three Remedies
+Like this article?
+You may also like to read: Rosemary for Healthy Hair: Three Remedies

 In addition to using natural remedies to treat alopecia, you need to adopt good habits.
 Follow this basic advice:

 - Firstly, avoid stress.
 We know that this is practically impossible nowadays, but this is one of the major causes of alopecia.
 Practice yoga or any other activity that promotes relaxation.

 - Eat a balanced diet.
 Consume all the nutrients your body needs.
 Vitamins and minerals are essential, but don’t forget about antioxidants.
 The goal is to maintain your hair healthy and strong.

 - Also, use a hairbrush with soft bristles that don’t damage your hair strands.
 In addition, avoid using hair scrunchies because they break hair strands.
 In addition, avoid very tight hairstyles.

 - Use a natural shampoo.
 Don’t use shampoos that contain harmful chemicals.